 Since employees are one of the most important resources for companies, it is in the interest of companies to promote these resources and thereby make them even more valuable.
 Accordingly, further training can be seen as a sustainable investment in the company.
 Because the new knowledge that your employees acquire not only benefits them, but also the entire company.

-Our third base "Trainings" provides you with an overview of the various needs of your employees and the associated further training opportunities.
-You can enter all available training courses in the first column.
+Our third base "Trainings" provides you with an overview of the various needs of your employees and the associated training opportunities.
+You can enter all available trainings in the first column.
 Then enter the date on which the further training will take place.
 Another column shows the available places for this further training.

 Next, all employees who are to participate in the training are entered through a linked column.
 If a training is fully booked, you can place a tick in the next column.
 Afterwards, the row will change colour from green to red, so you can see directly which trainings are still available and which are already fully booked for this date.
 Last but not least, you can tick the box if all employees are registered for the respective training.